supergoodsystems/docs/dashboard/configuration.md

-# Configuration
+# Understand Your Configuration

-Upon initialization, each Supergood Client will fetch a pre-defined configuration from the Supergood Server.
+Upon initialization, each Supergood client fetches a pre-defined configuration from the Supergood server.
 The configuration supports the following options.

-### Flush Interval
+## Flush interval

 _Default:_ 1000ms

-Time in milliseconds between cache flushes, smaller intervals are advised for larger volumes of traffic.
+Time in milliseconds between cache flushes.
+Smaller intervals are advised for larger traffic volumes.

-### Keys to Hash
+## Keys to hash

 _Default: None_

-A list of keys in the string path dot format like path.to.key that will take the SHA1 hash of the actual value instead of the returned value.
-This is used to mask sensitive information that can not live outside of your server.
+A list of keys in the string path dot format like `path.to.key` that will take the SHA1 hash of the actual value instead of the returned value.
+This masks sensitive information that can not live outside of your server.

-Keys to hash must start with `request` or `response` and the second key must be `body` or `headers` , after that the path can be arbitrarily long.&#x20;
+Keys to hash must start with `request` or `response` and the second key must be `body` or `headers`.
+After that, the path can be arbitrarily long.

-Example:
+**Example**:

 `request.body.authorization_token` will hash the value stored at the key `authorization_token` located on the body of the request.

-### Ignored Domains
+## Ignored domains

 _Default: None_

 A list of domains to ignore when caching traffic.

-In the format of:`<domain-nam>.<top-level-domain>` \
+In the format of:`<domain-nam>.<top-level-domain>`

-\
-Examples:
+**Examples**:

 * `supergood.ai`
 * `amazon.com`